Below are some tips and ideas our customers shared during the roundtable:

 Event Cancellation/Postponement Notifications:

-- Call registered attendees to notify of the event's postponement/cancellation.
+Call registered attendees to notify them of the event's postponement/cancellation.

 Keep a single blog post with information so that new information can be updated and is kept all in one place.
 Send out a link to the blog post when updates are made.